Skip navigation

 Hepatitis viruses spread in different ways.
 They affect your health in different ways, too:

-Most people recover from a hepatitis B infection on their own with no lasting liver damage.
-But some people may have a chronic (long-term) infection, which can lead to chronic liver disease and liver cancer.
-Anti-viral medicine may help chronic cases.
+Most adults recover from hepatitis B on their own with no lasting liver damage.
+But some people develop a chronic (long-term) infection that doesn't go away.
+This can lead to chronic liver disease and liver cancer.
+Infected babies and children up to age 5 have a high risk of developing a chronic infection.

-Most people who get hepatitis C will have a chronic infection.
-In most cases, medicine can cure hepatitis C. Without treatment, chronic hepatitis C may lead to cirrhosis or liver cancer.
+Most people who get hepatitis C will develop a chronic infection, but medicine can cure hepatitis C. Without treatment, chronic hepatitis C may cause serious liver problems, including cirrhosis or liver cancer.
+There is no vaccine for hepatitis C.

 Other names: acute hepatitis panel, viral hepatitis panel, hepatitis screening panel